-The Greek Production Company Argonauts S.A., which had cooperated with Robert Lantos, the Producer of the film, again in the past participated in the project as the minority co-producer and production service company.
+The Greek Production Company Argonauts S.A., which had cooperated with the Producer of the film Robert Lantos again in the past, participated in the project as the minority co-producer and production service company.
 Robert Lantos said about the experience of filming in Greece:

 “Of course, as it turns out, Greek technicians and crew are of very high standard.
 We had a wonderful mix of Canadians and Greeks in the team!
 It was a great experience for all of our crew and I believe the Greek crew enjoyed the experience as well!”

-The former Palme D’Or Winner Ruben Ostlund’s Triangle of Sadness, a satirical film following a couple of fashion models, which also filmed on Evia island Greece on the A. Onassis yacht “Christina O.” in November 2020, will also premier In Competition section in Cannes Festival 2022.
-The Greek producer George Karnavos from Heretic expressed his gratitude for the film’s participation.
+The former Palme D’Or Winner Ruben Ostlund’s Triangle of Sadness, a satirical film following a couple of fashion models, which also filmed on Evia island Greece on the A. Onassis yacht “Christina O.” in November 2020, will also premier In-Competition in Cannes.
+The Greek producer George Karnavas from Heretic expressed his gratitude for the film’s participation.